docker-flow/docker-flow-proxy/docs/swarm-mode-auto.md

-# Running Docker Flow Proxy In Swarm Mode With Automatic Reconfiguration
+# Running Docker Flow Proxy With Automatic Reconfiguration

 *Docker Flow Proxy* running in the *Swarm Mode* is designed to leverage the features introduced in *Docker v1.12+*.